andrewcooke/choochoo/docs/data-model.md

 ### Statistics

 A **Statistic** is a simple thing - a name with (optional) units and description (in practice they also have "metadata" for display, tracking who is responsible for creating new values, etc).
 For a Statistic to be useful it must also be associated with some values.
-More exactly, it must be associated with entries in the **StatisticJournal** - each entry combines a (double) value with a **Source**.
+More exactly, it must be associated with entries in the **StatisticJournal** - each entry combines a value with a **Source**.

 There are two kinds of Statistic, which are distinguished by their Sources (more on those below):

-1. Raw statistics are entered into the system from outside.
-For example, values entered into the diary, or values read from a FIT file.
+1. Raw statistics are entered into the system from outside: values entered into the diary, values read from a FIT file, or "constants" entered by the user from the command line.

 2. Derived statistics are calculated from other, pre-existing statistics.